mkcjbantugon/Regression-Modeling-Case-Study/README.md

 Download the jupyter notebook file "Bantugon_Michelle_Complete Analysis.ipynb" (2.23 MB) to your computer.
 Run your terminal window to access jupyter notebook and go to the folder where you save the file and run.

+Save the train and test files in the same repository as the Jupyter notebook to prevent any problems with importing and loading them.

 ## Analysis

 <b>Factors Affeting Bike Rentals</b>